carolinearvidsson/lin513/README.md

 ## Classes

-### Data
+### Basic data structure

 ##### WS (Wordspace)

-The wordspace contains all entries from the given data.
+The wordspace contains all entries from the data given as argument to main.py.

 ##### Word

 The Word object represents a single entry from the CompLex corpus (from the subset given to the program through WS).
-The content of each column is used as an additional attribute.
-The Word object is what every feature class gets as input.
+The content of each column (see section Data above) is used as an additional attribute.
+The Word object is what every feature method gets assigned in order to extract features.

 ### Features